Vance A. Larson: California Period

 In 1980 Larson moved to Southern California, and there began painting solely with pastels because he preferred their pigment purity.
 With pastels he painted with soft yet vivid colors, in styles including hard-edge expressionist works, florals, cloud-like abstracts, and angelic representations.
 With these works he was able to achieve his dream of giving up portraiture and making a living solely from his creative works.
 In this new style his intent was to portray different qualities of emotion in a dreamlike state.
 Well-known works from this period include “Catch Your Dreams Like Thunder” and “Running As Free As The Wind.”

 Arizona Period

 Larson's spirituality and deep respect for Native Americans influenced his decision, in 1995, to move to Cave Creek, Arizona.
 While continuing with pastels, there he developed a style of unique cave and spirit paintings and ancient hunt scenes.
 Of the more well-known works from this period include his best-selling “Kokopelli Gold.”

 Later, Larson switched to using mainly oil paint once he was diagnosed with cancer, which he attributed to breathing excess pastel dust and an early life as a smoker.
 While living in Arizona he was presented, by Chief Wolf and The Shadows, with the highly coveted Eagle Feather, legalized by the eagle feather law only through ceremony.
 Larson died of cancer in his home in Cave Creek on February 14, 2010.

+Faith and Family

+Larson's parents were from Scandinavian Lutheran families, but in the early 1960s they moved to Concord, MA and embraced the Unitarian faith.
+This broad-minded intellectual approach contributed greatly to Larson's creative development.
+While living in New Orleans in 1979, Larson produced a daughter, artist Athena Diane Samuel, with Cynthia Samuel, also a Unitarian.
+In 1988 while living in Southern California, Larson married Leslie Ladd, from a Sephardic Jewish family, and that union produced a daughter, artist and architect Dana Flora Ladd.
+Larson later moved to Arizona and embraced the Native American faith.